Can surface-transfer doping and UV irradiation during annealing improve shallow implanted Nitrogen-Vacancy centers in diamond?

 The linewidth $\Gamma$ of the ODMR spectra (Fig.~\ref{fig:spinprops}b) is representative for the spin dephasing time $T_2^*$.
 The linewidth $\Gamma$ is smallest for \DAlOx{}, corresponding to the longest $T_2^*$ times.
 In addition, \DAlOx{} and \DPd{} show the narrowest distribution of $\Gamma$.
 This suggests that the presence of a hole gas during annealing (or the oxygen plasma for removal of the hydrogen termination) improves $T_2^*$.
 Roughly \SI{25}{\percent} of the NV centers in \DNi{} have a substantially increased linewidth~$\Gamma$.

-To relate the distribution of $T_2$ times, we included the $T_2$ values reported in a previous study\cite{braunbeck_2018} for a diamond sample (denoted here as \Dref{}) that was prepared using the standard annealing procedure (Fig.~\ref{fig:spinprops}d).
-The median values of $T_2$ (corresponding to the $T_2$ values at 50\% in Fig.~\ref{fig:spinprops}c and indicated by black bars in Fig.~\ref{fig:spinprops}d) vary only in a small range between \SI{12}{\micro\second} (\DNi{}) and \SI{17}{\micro\second} (\DAlOx{}, which also had the longest $T_2^*$).
+The distributions of the $T_2$ times (Fig.~\ref{fig:spinprops}c,d) show that the median values (corresponding to the $T_2$ values at 50\% in Fig.~\ref{fig:spinprops}c and indicated by black bars in Fig.~\ref{fig:spinprops}d) vary only in a small range between \SI{12}{\micro\second} (\DNi{}) and \SI{17}{\micro\second} (\DAlOx{}, which also had the longest $T_2^*$).
 However, the tails of the distributions vary between the samples.
 For example, the upper quartile of the respective samples is moderately increased for \DPd{} and halved for \DNi{} in comparison to the three other samples.
 Both, the relatively large ODMR line broadening $\Gamma$ and the relatively narrow upper quartile of the \DNi{} sample suggest some source of magnetic impurities.
 We speculate that even after the final etching process, a small concentration of residual nickel atoms with a strong magnetic moment could remain on the diamond surface, reducing the dephasing and coherence time of nearby NV centers.
 Nevertheless, as can be seen in Fig.~\ref{fig:spinprops}c, in all samples the top \SI{10}{\percent} of NV centers have similarly long $T_2$ values in the range between \SI{59}{\micro\second} and \SI{78}{\micro\second}.
-This shows that a small population of comparably robust NV-centers exists in all investigated samples and that surface transfer doping and UV illumination fail to induce a similarly striking effect as previously reported \cite{favarodeoliveira_2015}.
+This shows that a small population of comparably robust NV centers exists in all investigated samples, which might be intrinsic to the diamond or lie deeper within the bulk.